 We gradually immersed ourselves in Japanese ways of life during our six years there.
 When we returned to the California Bay area, we felt like strangers in our own country.
 So that's why Asia figures in my work.

-My novel-in-process is set in Tokyo during the 1990’s when the arrival of cell phones was reshaping commerce, families and social life for good and for bad.
+The novel I’m completing is set in Tokyo during the 1990’s when the arrival of cell phones was reshaping commerce, families and social life for good and for bad.